JoelDewey/yarrbot/README.md

 ![Example of a Notification from Yarrbot](docs/images/example_notification.png)

 The above image is taken from the [Element desktop application](https://element.io/get-started).
-The information shown in the notification is designed with parity to the built-in Sonarr/Radarr email notifications.
+The information shown in the notification is designed with close parity to the built-in Sonarr/Radarr email notifications.

 ## Setup